dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 ---
 uid: whitepapers/aspnet4/overview
-title: "ASP.NET 4 and Visual Studio 2010 Web Development Overview | Microsoft Docs"
+title: "ASP.NET 4 and Visual Studio 2010 Web Development Whitepaper | Microsoft Docs"
 author: rick-anderson
 description: "This document provides an overview of many of the new features for ASP.NET that are included in the.NET Framework 4 and in Visual Studio 2010." ms.author: riande